-If you have a photo on your computer in JPG format, before you use it check that it contains EXIF data showing when the photo was taken.
-If it does not see if you can find a copy of the JPG somewhere which does have EXIF data.
+If you have a JPG or HEIC photo on your computer, or in fact anywhere other than on the actual device you took it on, before you use it check that it contains EXIF data showing when the photo was taken.
+If it does not see if you can find a copy of the JPG or HEIC somewhere which does have EXIF data.

-Whenever you find another copy of the JPG, check that it has full EXIF data showing when the photo was taken.
+Whenever you find another copy of the JPG/HEIC, check that it has full EXIF data showing when the photo was taken.

-Here are some possible reasons why a JPG might not have full EXIF data showing when the photo was taken:-
+Here are some possible reasons why a JPG or HEIC might not have full EXIF data showing when the photo was taken:-

 If it is a JPG satellite image or street view image supplied by Google, it will not have EXIF data because Google do not provide this.